 The SJES religion curriculum builds on scriptural foundations.
 Preparations for the Sacraments of Reconciliation and Eucharist occur in the second grade.

-Students are encouraged to live a life of Christian service and are provided opportunities to serve including Goodies-for-Good, collections for the Alameda Food Bank, helping other students, and becoming involved in Thanksgiving, Christmas and Lenten outreach projects.
+Students are encouraged to live a life of Christian service and are provided opportunities to serve, including collections for the Alameda Food Bank or St. Vincent de Paul, helping other students, and becoming involved in Thanksgiving, Christmas and Lenten outreach projects.

 Students of other faiths are expected to participate respectfully in the religious activities during the school year.
 Our students of other faiths are encouraged to share their faith and traditions as well.